-STRENGTHS WEAKNESSES Ease of implementation: Material Focus already collect this data so the only Accuracy of database: consistent refinement is needed to ensure the effort needed is in the database's maintenance. database is up-to-date Low cost: the main cost of metric is in maintenance of the database - staff Advertised versus reality: drop-off points may not be as advertised time to collate new information and maintain relationships with stakeholders. closed, full etc. Simple metric: this is an easy way for consumers to track main options to do Clarification of accepted items: there is a risk of incorrect categorization of the 'right thing' with their WEEE/WPB. drop-off points.
-THREATS OPPORTUNITIES Additional collection point types: there is the potential to add different Limitation of simplicity: the metric cannot accurately communicate specific drop-off points e.g., repair cafes/shops to ensure that full takeback network is requirements for use, e.g., those drop-off points that are limited to individuals within a local authority boundary.
-Administrative cooperation: it is possible to update retailer locations using Accessibility concerns: the metric does not measure whether drop-off web-scraping tools, but cheaper and easier to maintain good relationships with retailers so information is provided voluntarily. points are easily accessible to all e.g., individuals using wheelchairs.
+Accuracy of database: consistent refinement is needed to ensure the database is up-to-date Low cost: the main cost of metric is in maintenance of the database - staff Advertised versus reality: drop-off points may not be as advertised time to collate new information and maintain relationships with stakeholders. closed, full etc. Simple metric: this is an easy way for consumers to track main options to do Clarification of accepted items: there is a risk of incorrect categorization of the 'right thing' with their WEEE/WPB. drop-off points.
+S THREATS OPPORTUNITIES Additional collection point types: there is the potential to add different Limitation of simplicity: the metric cannot accurately communicate specific drop-off points e.g., repair cafes/shops to ensure that full takeback network is requirements for use, e.g., those drop-off points that are limited to individuals within a local authority boundary. captured Administrative cooperation: it is possible to update retailer locations using Accessibility concerns: the metric does not measure whether drop-off web-scraping tools, but cheaper and easier to maintain good relationships with retailers so information is provided voluntarily. points are easily accessible to all e.g., individuals using wheelchairs.
 Regulatory measures: future regulation could include requirement to update Communication of policy: retailers' group level take-back policies may not drop-off point information annually be known by individual employees, leading to negative experiences.